 Religious Sentiments, Loudspeakers, and Police

-It sounds logical.
+The logic is: the police can do nothing about the menace of loudspeakers unless people complain.
+And it sounds reasonable.
 How would the police know somebody is playing loudspeakers unless they received a complaint?

 But then how the police get to know the exact location when a house owner tries to add even a brick to his bathroom?